-Over the reporting period, the committee was comprised the Chief Executive Officer, the Chief Financial Officer, the Chief Risk Officer, the Chief Actuary, the Customer Services Director, the IT Director, the HR Director and the Company Secretary / Head of Change.
+Over the reporting period, the Committee was comprised the Chief Executive Officer, the Chief Financial Officer, the Chief Risk Officer, the Chief Actuary, the Customer Services Director, the IT Director, the HR Director and the Company Secretary / Head of Change.
+The Head of BPA development for ULP joined ExCo on his appointment in December 2023.
 The Head of Internal Audit also has a standing invitation to attend meetings.
 The Company Secretary and HR Director act as secretary to the Committee.
 The Committee aims to meet weekly, and a minimum of three members of the Committee are required to attend in order for business to be conducted.